R-Wright-1/R-Wright-1.github.io/docs/index.markdown

 I also sometimes take on freelance bioinformatics and consulting roles.
 Please reach out to me at my email below if you are interested in working together.

+<h3 style="color:#AF6182;">Photography</h3>

+I'm also a keen photographer; I mainly enjoy taking landscape photos and documenting my adventures trail running and hiking, but I've also taken photos at a couple of trail running races.
+Hopefully soon I'll add a gallery to showcase some of my favourites, but in the meantime, feel free to check out my [Instagram](https://www.instagram.com/roamwithrobyn) or get in touch if you're interested in working together.